 - Attach your forest.
 Ribbon and velcro are great options.

 Similar to the fleece forest, this hiding corner is easy to make and lots of fun for your guinea pigs.
-It’s a great space saver if your short for space in your guinea pigs cage.
+It’s a great space saver if you are short for space in your guinea pigs cage.

 What you need